5 Standout Best-Selling Seedling Tray In-Depth for Commercial Growers: Top Picks and Features Reviewed

 - Packaging could be better—sometimes trays arrive with dents

+We found these trays solid and dependable, especially for bigger batches of soil and seedlings.
 No drainage holes means you have to watch your watering, but it’s perfect for microgreens or setups where you want to control moisture tightly.
-Stackability is a bonus when you need to store them.
+Plus, the lifetime customer support is a nice touch.

 - Drainage keeps roots from getting soggy